AbstractGeek/Tardigrade-KITP2025/README.md

 1. Download the latest Arduino IDE for Windows from the [official Arduino website](https://www.arduino.cc/en/software).
 2. Run the downloaded installer and follow the on-screen instructions.
 3. During installation, allow the installer to install drivers if prompted.
-4. Once installed, launch the Arduino IDE and connect your Arduino board to verify the installation.
+4. Once installed, follow the post installation steps below.

 #### macOS